chinmay4382/Bag-of-Words-Meets-Bags-of-Popcorn/Code/README.md

 # Kaggle: Bag of Words Meets Bags of Popcorn
-Solution for the Kaggle Data Science competition "Bag of Words Meets Bags of Popcorn"
+This is a solution for the Kaggle Data Science competition "Bag of Words Meets Bags of Popcorn"

 https://www.kaggle.com/c/word2vec-nlp-tutorial